What is core and shell in construction?

 Share on Google+

 It used to be that developers who built office buildings thought it would be convenient for their tenants to receive their offices fully finished.
 Thus, they included everything from carpet tiles to ceilings, lighting, and air conditioning, all with the desire to please any prospective tenant.
-However, the reality turned out to be that, in many cases, the tenant would move in and immediately start tearing down walls and partitions, taking down floor finishes and ceilings, moving mechanical and electrical installations, and more to accommodate their particular needs.
+However, the reality turned out that, in many cases, the tenant would move in and immediately start tearing down walls and partitions, taking down floor finishes and ceilings, moving mechanical and electrical installations, and more to accommodate their particular needs.
 This was a massive waste of resources, money, and time.

 Shell and Core Provisions

-When it comes to high-spec city office spaces, shell and core typically include the structure, cladding, fully finished common areas, external works, and base paint.
+In high-spec city office spaces, shell and core typically include the structure, cladding, fully finished common areas, external works, and base paint.
 This means the tenant will receive an office space with:

-• Mechanical and electrical systems connected to a tenant’s zone, and water and sprinkler’s services.
+• Mechanical and electrical systems are connected to a tenant’s zone, as well as water and sprinkler services.

 What are the main advantages of shell and core?